 Please allow me to briefly introduce myself.
-I am what they call a “Bramerican,” a Brazilian-American.
+I am what they call a “Bramerican:” a Brazilian-American.
 My parents took me to Brazil when I was 11 months old and that is where I spent my formative years as a child and a youth.
 From a young age I had the privilege of being involved in ministry.
 Sundays were particularly long for me because I had to get up early in the morning, go to Sunday School at our local church, then ride with my parents several kilometers to hold services in “church plants” at various distant farms outside the city, and finally rush back to our neighborhood congregation for the main evening service (most Brazilian churches hold their services at night).

-Once my tour was up, I went to college and pursued a degree in Cross Cultural Ministry.
-Three years into college, however, I decided to take a break and pursue a missions venture that took me through five South American countries in 18 months.
+Once my tour was up I went to college and pursued a degree in Cross Cultural Ministry.
+Three years into college, however, I decided to take a break and pursue a missions venture that took me through 5 South American countries in 18 months.
 My purpose was to experience as much ministry as possible and to participate with missionaries and local pastors wherever needed.

 When God called me out of the preaching ministry, I thought He was leading me back to my military roots as a Veterans Administration Chaplain.
 I worked with Veterans for 2 years in the area of drug and alcohol rehabilitation and saw good fruit as men and women reconnected with God and themselves.
-But at the end of that season, to my surprise, something completely unexpected happened.
-God yanked me out of that field and told me in no uncertain terms that He wanted me back in missions – He had led me full circle back to my first love.
+But at the end of that season, to my surprise, God steered me out of that field and placed me back in missions – He had led me full circle back to my first love.

 The author of Hebrews tells us that, “faith is being sure of what we hope for and certain of what we do not see” (11:1).
 And as Paul so powerfully affirms, “If God is for us, who can be against us?”
 (Rom 8:31).
 So with these things in mind, under Christ’s authority, let us continue to work together in making “disciples among the Portuguese-speaking people world-wide, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything the Lord has commanded us.”
 Amen!